ZhiminPeng/ARock/visual_studio_2015/vs2015_readme.txt

    if you want to make changes to these options.
 For example, if your PC has 4 cores, then you can use -nthread 4 to use all the 4 cores.

-4. Both Debug and Release configurations are available.
+4. Both Debug and Release configurations are available, but under x64.